DayatXD/Nvimfy/README.md

 </div>

-<h4 align="center">A minimal and robust Neovim configuration, Built For Your Android Screens For Termux That Wont Let You DOWN.</h4>
+<h4 align="center">A minimal and robust Neovim configuration, Built For Any Screens That Wont Let You DOWN.</h4>

 <p align="center">